tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 concepts is generally preferable, so should we use `for_`, `for` and `forever` in preference to specific iteration combinators?
-In most cases I would say yes.  `foldl'` is probably too simple to be worth changing, but in the other cases it becomes difficult to justify specific combinators once the "loop bodies" become more complicated, and especially once they become monadic (the monadic ones are the ones named `...M`).
+In most cases I would say yes.  `foldl'` is probably too simple to be worth replacing, but in the other cases it becomes difficult to justify specific combinators once the "loop bodies" become complicated, and especially once they become "monadic" (the "monadic" ones are the ones named `...M`).

 Let's see how to "do equally as much with less", using `for_` to